 If a Type I helicopter is used, the restriction would be for 768 yards from March 1-September 30th to protect nesting and juvenile owls.
-If smaller helicopters are used or Kmax helicopters, the restrictions are reduced as described in the biological assessment.
+This involves units 28, 34, 40 and 48.

-Log-hauling on open roads is not expected to have adverse affects during anytime of the year, since spotted owls rarely nest at or immediately adjacent to a road.
+Log-hauling on open roads is not expected to have adverse effects during anytime of the year, since spotted owls rarely nest at or immediately adjacent to a road.
 The potential for noise related impacts is also dependent on the background or baseline levels in the environment.
 In areas that are continually exposed to higher ambient noise levels (e.g. areas near well-traveled roads, campgrounds), spotted owls are probably less susceptible to small increases in disturbances because they are accustomed to such activities.